recuperar-el-estilo-visual-clasico-en-autocad-2016

 Recover the classic visual style in AutoCAD 2016

-Update after update Autodesk seems determined to make AutoCAD slower and heavier, a program that, in principle, should stand out for drawing speed, without providing the user with real improvements or innovations that justify this loss of performance.
+With each update, Autodesk seems determined to make AutoCAD slower and heavier, a program that, in principle, should stand out for its drawing speed, without providing users with real improvements or novelties that justify this performance loss.

-The AutoCAD 2016 version has not only been an exception to this sad trend, but it has also almost completely eliminated the traditional classic visual style that veteran users were used to, and that we refuse to give up due to the slowness of the new interface and the Ribbon.
+The AutoCAD 2016 version has not only been no exception to this sad trend, but it has also almost completely eliminated the traditional classic visual style, which more experienced users were accustomed to, and which we refuse to give up due to the slowness caused by the new interface and the Ribbon.

-If you are one of those expert AutoCAD users who customize the interface to use it with keys, who likes to squeeze all the speed, and you do not resign to use the new (and terribly slow) visual style of AutoCAD, in this post we will see how to recover the classic style in AutoCAD 2016.
+If you are one of those expert AutoCAD users who customize the interface to manage it with keys, who like to squeeze out every bit of speed, and are not resigned to using the new (and terribly slow) visual style of AutoCAD, in this post we will see how to recover the classic style in AutoCAD 2016.

-First of all, we create a new visual style, which is the one we are going to configure to our liking.
-To do this, in the workspace bar, we select “Save current as…”.
+First, we create a new visual style, which we will configure to our liking.
+To do this, in the workspace bar, select “Save Current As…”.

 01-autocad-2016-modo-clasico